 34. We will only assist with implementation of our advice if specifically instructed in writing.

 Intellectual property rights

-32. If any provision of the engagement letter or schedules is held to be void, then that provision will be deemed not to form part of this contract.
+36. If any provision of the engagement letter, schedule of services or standard terms of business is held to be void, then that provision will be deemed not to form part of this contract.

 Limitation of liability

 42. We will provide our services with reasonable care and skill.
 Our liability to you is limited to losses, damages, costs and expenses caused by our negligence or wilful default.

 43. Exclusion of liability for loss caused by others

 We will not be liable if such losses, penalties, surcharges, interest or additional tax liabilities are due to the acts or omissions of any other person or due to the provision to us of incomplete, misleading or false information or if they are due to a failure to act on our advice or a failure to provide us with relevant information.

 44. Exclusion of liability in relation to circumstances beyond our control